nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 # Volunteer

+NMTC is a nonprofit grassroots trail running organization.
 We rely on volunteers to create an outstanding experience for runners.
 If you know someone who might be interested supporting the race, please encourage them to sign up at [nmtc.run/volunteer](/volunteer).

 As a reminder, volunteers of the Voyageur enjoy discounted race registration fees for the Curnow Trail Marathon (and vice-versa).
-See the [volunteer page](/volunteer) for more detail.
+See the [volunteer page](/volunteer) for more information.